2022 Diversity Corporate Summer Internship Program

 I. Program Overview.

-The ACC Greater Philadelphia Chapter is sponsoring its fourteenth annual Diversity Corporate Summer Internship Program, aimed at increasing diversity within corporate legal departments.
-Law students who have overcome substantial obstacles in the pursuit of a legal career or are members of groups traditionally underrepresented in the legal profession are invited to apply to participate in the program.
-This opportunity is open to students who will be 2Ls or 3Ls in Fall 2021.
+The ACC Greater Philadelphia Chapter is sponsoring its fifteenth annual Diversity Corporate Summer Internship Program, aimed at increasing diversity within corporate legal departments.
+Applicants meeting the criteria identified below are eligible to apply to participate in the program.
+This opportunity is open to students who will be 2Ls or 3Ls in Fall 2022.

 Student applicants will be initially screened by the ACC Greater Philadelphia Diversity Committee; selection of candidates moving forward will be based on the totality of a student’s application materials.
 These selected candidates will then be referred to sponsoring companies for interviews.
 Placement will be, for the most part, random with the goal of providing sponsoring companies with a diverse slate of candidates (though the Committee will do its best to accommodate a student’s areas of stated interest and geographic location when practicable).
 The number of interviews for each candidate will depend on the number of qualified applicants and the number of sponsoring companies; in past years, it has generally been around two per candidate.
 Final approval and any offers are at the sole discretion of the company.